0xpoot-poot/monitoring-bots/README.md

 # monitoring-bot
-Small-scale bots to monitor the blockchain and track each block to see the updates per block.
+Small-scale bots to monitor the blockchain and mempool.
 Basic monitoring.
 One for monitoring the blockchain and one for monitoring the mempool.

 These are small-scale bots, so it is not meant to be used in a production environment.
 It is written in TypeScript and uses the viem library to connect to the blockchain.
 I am planning on doing a more complex version of this bot in the future using the language Rust, or writing a more complex bot in TypeScript using this template.